vieirads/100DaysOfCode/r1-log.md

 ### R1D62
 Studied a little bit of D3.
 It is really nice to use and it is very intuitve.
 So far at least.

+### R1D63
+Studied a bit of Angular on SoloLearn.
+I didn't know that Angular used mainly TypeScript.